jamzzy/dasmotos-artsandcrafts/README.md

 * CSS4

 ### Sources
-This is a JavaScript  project called *Off-Platform Project: Dasmoto's Arts & Crafts* from the Codecademy Full-Stack Engineer career path.
+This is a project called *Off-Platform Project: Dasmoto's Arts & Crafts* from the Codecademy Full-Stack Engineer career path.
 The images were also provided by Codecademy.